It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 There will be a special division for all star teams to perform in categories of their choice.
 There must be at least 6 members to constitute a team.
 Categories open to all star teams are:

-JAZZ, KICK, PROP, NOVELTY, MILITARY, POM, LYRICAL, MODERN, HIP HOP/FUNK, CONTEMPORARY,
+JAZZ, KICK, PROP, NOVELTY, MILITARY, POM, LYRICAL, MODERN, HIP HOP, CONTEMPORARY,

-SHOW PRODUCTION, and OPEN (Folkloric, Tap, Ballet, or a combination of
+SHOW PRODUCTION, and OPEN (Folkloric, Ballet, Production, or a combination of

-3 or more styles of dance).
+3 or several styles of dance).
 Other categories open to all star teams are:

 OFFICERS, DUETS, SMALL, MEDIUM & LARGE ENSEMBLES and SOLOS.